Brendan Kingman

-Brendan Kingman (born 22 May 1973) is an Australian baseball player and coach for the Sydney Blue Sox of the Australian Baseball League.
+Brendan Kingman (born 22 May 1973) is an Australian former baseball player and coach for the Sydney Blue Sox of the Australian Baseball League.

 Playing career

 Kingman was one of the most respected and prolific power hitters in Australia in the 90s and 2000s.
 He still holds the record as the longest serving Australian Baseball representative.

 His career in baseball started at age 6 when asked to participate in a tee-ball game, and he hit a home run in his first at-bat.

 Kingman was a part of every representative team in Australia throughout the rest of his playing career.